bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/README.md

 throughout this guide so it fits for beginners.

 Technical requirements
-* Node v10.x or superior
+* Node v10 or superior
-* BitcoinJS v4.x or superior
+* BitcoinJS v4
-* Bitcoin Core v17.x or superior
+* Bitcoin Core v17 or superior
 * Libbitcoin Explorer v3.4.x or superior